tycyssg/software-quality-handbook/README.md

 * Quick Readability: The reader should be able to understand the gross structure of the code in a glimpse.
   The shapes made by blocks of text help you communicate the overall structure.

-* Detailed readability: The reader must be able to read lots of code in depth.
+* Detailed Readability: The reader must be able to read lots of code in depth.

 * Length: The number of lines must be minimized so that browsers can be as small as possible.